El Calafate is referred to as the Tierra de los Glaciares, or Land of the Glaciers.

 There is a lot of action near the crampon station, where the Minitrekking tour begins.
 But after walking an hour and a half, we had the glacier all to ourselves.

-It was such an awesome experience (in the literal sense of inspiring awe).
+It was such an unforgettable experience.
 We spent over three hours on the ice trailing behind our two guides.

 There were times they had to hack footholds into the ice with their axes, creating makeshift stairs for us to summit peaks of ice.